 In a typical duplex system, one compressor will be able to handle the system load.
-The PLC will signal the lead compressor to start when the lead pressure setting closes at 100 psig with falling system pressure.
+The PLC will signal the lead compressor to start when the lead pressure setting reaches 100 psig with falling system pressure.
 If one compressor can carry the load, then the system pressure will rise to 110 psig and turn off.
 When the system pressure drops again, the PLC will automatically sequence the lead role to the other compressor and will start it.
 If the lead compressor runs continuously in lead for more than 15 minutes, the PLC will automatically sequence the compressor attempting to evenly distribute the run time among all available compressors.
-If during operation, the second compressor is required to come on in addition to the lead compressor, the PLC will turn on the "Lag Alarm".

-4.4 Normal Operation (continued)
+5.4.
+Normal Operation (Continued)